FrancoisDelachapelle/GIT_BOID/README.md

 # GIT_BOID
 Through my school project for my last year, I had to develop an AI for hordes of enemies.
 I struggled to find ways to fix the problems inherent to this kind of numbers : pathfinding issues, stuck situations, loss of objective...
 So I started this project to see how I could implement a flocking system.
-In the end it was not used in my other project but it was a good learning experience and a great joy to learn more about working with AI.
+In the end it was not used in my other project as I found other ways to fix them but it was a good learning experience and a great joy to learn more about working with AI.

 This is a basic flocking algorithm that use the 3 ways of calculating vectors for alignment, separation and cohesion values in order to give a velocity or direction to each flock member in accordance with the ones of its neighbors.